kchalkowski/Dog_Demography_Movement/README.md

 ## Pipeline Overview

+### Data
+1.

 ### Processing
+1. Pull in all data objects
-1. Link spatial village polygons to village data
+2. Link spatial village polygons to village data
-2. Determine distance to Andasibe for each polygon
+3. Determine distance to Andasibe for each polygon
-3. Join dog geolocation data to village metadata based on dog collaring location
+4. Join dog geolocation data to village metadata based on dog collaring location
-4. Join dog geolocation data to land cover data
+5. Join dog geolocation data to land cover data

-### Analysis
+### Movement Analysis
+1. Resample geolocation data
-1. Run integrated step-selection function for each individual-- pull distribution of RSF coefs
+2. Run integrated step-selection function for each individual on resampled tracks
-2. Compare resource preference coefficients for forest and open for each dog...
+3. Compare resource preference coefficients for forest and open for each dog...
 	a. between villages
 	b. within housing densities
 	c. with varying distance to Andasibe
 	d. with distance from forest

+### Home range Analysis
+1. Run CTMMs for each individual
+2. Determine home range size... other stuff?